 Part III: Methodological Innovation

-Matthew J. Schuelka is the Founder and CEO of Fora Education.
-He is also a researcher at the Institute on Community Integration and adjunct lecturer at the University of Minnesota, USA.
+Matthew J. Schuelka is a researcher at the Institute on Community Integration and lecturer in the College of Education and Human Development at the University of Minnesota, USA.
+He is also the founder and CEO of Fora Education.